CalebiroLab/sm_bArr/README.md

 MATLAB R2018b
 ## Analysis requirements
 #### Movie Names
 Movies of Receptor and Arrestin are recorded simultaneously as .tif files.
-Receptor and arrestin movies should have the same base name (example ‘{movies_name_basis}1’) but with a suffix ‘-C1’ for receptor and a suffix ‘-C2’ for arrestin.
+Receptor and arrestin movies should have the same base name (example ‘{movies_name_basis}1’) but with a suffix ‘-C1’ for receptor and a suffix ‘-C2’ for arrestin and '-C3' for clathrin coated pits (CCP).
 #### Folders
 The file ‘global_folders.m’ contains all the paths to the folders used in the analysis.
 The user should create all the folders specified in this file and update the paths in the file accordingly.
 All raw data should be stored in the folder specified as 'global_folders.rawfolder'.
 #### Movie list